AOEpeople/mpmd/README.md

 # Magento Project Mess Detector

-Some additional commands for the excellent m98-magerun Magento command-line tool that will help you to find out how messed up a Magento instance is :)
+Some additional commands for the excellent n98-magerun Magento command-line tool that will help you to find out how messed up a Magento instance is :)

+Author: Fabrizio Branca

 ## Installation